 Wrapping it Up

-posted 5 days ago by WeedLTRG from Weed Long Term Recovery Group
+posted about 4 years ago by WeedLTRG from Weed Long Term Recovery Group

 Our last monthly public meeting was held last Tuesday, October 10, 2017.
 At that time, we discussed successes, challenges, lessons learned, hopes and compassion for other California residents and beyond affected by disastrous fires, floods, storms and other life changing events.
 We reviewed the VOAD/OES step by step recommendations on “When the Work is Finished” to guide us in producing a final evaluation and summary report.